ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

 * Start two local blockchains
 * Set up an IBC relayer between the two chains
 * Create an exchange order book for a token pair on the two chains
-* Submit sell orders on the source chain
+* Submit sell orders on the Mars chain
 * Submit buy orders on the Venus chain
 * Cancel sell or buy orders